baturalpoz06/uav-navigation-ppo/README.md

-# UAV Navigation with PPO — and Three Attempts to Make the Policy Know When It Is Unsure
+# UAV Navigation with PPO — and Four Attempts to Make the Policy Know When It Is Unsure

-Waypoint navigation for a quadrotor trained with PPO, followed by three independent attempts to attach a **policy uncertainty signal** to it: a measurement that tells the system when its own decisions are unreliable.
+Waypoint navigation for a quadrotor trained with PPO, followed by four independent attempts to attach a **policy uncertainty signal** to it: a measurement that tells the system when its own decisions are unreliable.

 Two attempts failed outright.
 The third produced a signal that survived a confound control and replicated on held-out data — but did not survive conversion into a deployable decision rule.
+The fourth re-ran the whole method in a second, simpler environment with 4× the failure sample, and reached the same wall from the opposite
-All three are documented here, including the failures.
+direction: the retrospective measurement replicated almost perfectly, and the causal version did not.
+All four are documented here, including the failures.

 ---